wtkosummercamp2025/wtkosummercamp2025.github.io/_pages/on-campus-overview.md

 #### Booking
-To book into one of the reserved spaces, please contact reception by telephone on 01603 591918 or email Broadviewhotel@uea.ac.uk.
+To book into one of the reserved spaces, please contact reception by telephone on 01603 591918 or email [broadviewhotel@uea.ac.uk](mailto:broadviewhotel@uea.ac.uk).
 Reception is open 8am – 9pm Monday – Sunday.
 You will be asked to confirm the below information:

 Name(s)
 Arrival Date